prosimo-io/ProsimoLabs/instruqt-tracks/prosimo-lab-observe-and-troubleshoot/01-review-architecture-and-deploy-resources/assignment.md

 First lets review the cloud architecture that has been provision for your Prosimo Lab experience.

-Navigate to the *Architecture* tab above and review the diagram.
+Navigate to the *Lab Diagram* tab above and review the diagram.
 This is what we're building today!

 ## 2) Login to your cloud account consoles